-Figure 4-33 Wireless Advanced
+Figure 4-27 Wireless Advanced

-- ➤ Beacon Interval - Enter a value between 20-1000 milliseconds for Beacon Interval here.
-The beacons are the packets sent by the router to synchronize a wireless network.
+- > Transmit Power Here you can specify the transmit power of Router.
+You can select High, Middle or Low which you would like.
+High is the default setting and is recommended. - ▶ Beacon Interval Enter a value between 40-1000 milliseconds for Beacon Interval here.
+The beacons are the packets sent by the Router to synchronize a wireless network.
 Beacon Interval value determines the time interval of the beacons.
 The default value is 100. - RTS Threshold Here you can specify the RTS (Request to Send) Threshold.
-If the packet is larger than the specified RTS Threshold size, the router will send RTS frames to a particular receiving station and negotiate the sending of a data frame.
+If the packet is larger than the specified RTS Threshold size, the Router will send RTS frames to a particular receiving station and negotiate the sending of a data frame.
 The default value is 2346. - Fragmentation Threshold This value is the maximum size determining whether packets will be fragmented.
 Setting the Fragmentation Threshold too low may result in poor network performance because of excessive packets.
-2346 is the default setting and is recommended. - DTIM Interval This value determines the interval of the Delivery Traffic Indication Message (DTIM).
+2346 is the default setting and is recommended. - > DTIM Interval - This value determines the interval of the Delivery Traffic Indication Message (DTIM).
 A DTIM field is a countdown field informing clients of the next window for listening to broadcast and multicast messages.
-When the router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
+When the Router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
 You can specify the value between 1-255 Beacon Intervals.
-The default value is 1, which indicates the DTIM Interval is the same as Beacon Interval. - ➤ Enable WMM WMM function can guarantee the packets with high-priority messages being transmitted preferentially.
-It is strongly recommended. - Enable Short GI This function is recommended for it will increase the data capacity by reducing the guard interval time. - Enabled AP Isolation -This function can isolate wireless stations on your network from each other.
-Wireless devices will be able to communicate with the router but not with each other.
+The default value is 1, which indicates the DTIM Interval is the same as Beacon Interval. - > Enable WMM WMM function can guarantee the packets with high-priority messages being transmitted preferentially.
+It is strongly recommended. - > Enable Short GI - This function is recommended for it will increase the data capacity by reducing the guard interval time. - Enabled AP Isolation This function can isolate wireless stations on your network from each other.
+Wireless devices will be able to communicate with the Router but not with each other.
 To use this function, check this box.
 AP Isolation is disabled by default.